u-blox/c209-aoa-tag/README.md

 Then there are `prj_debug.conf` and `prj_release.conf`, these contain configurations specific to debug or release, for example compiler optimization level and logging config.
 By default a debug build is made, to build release run `west build -p -b ubx_evkninab4_nrf52833 -- -DRELEASE=1`.
 Those options can also be input when adding the application in the nRF Connect VS Code plugin under "Extra CMake arguments".

 ## Running on other boards
-This sample application primarily supports the u-blox **C209** application board bundled together with the u-blox **C211** in the **XPLR-AOA-1**.
+This sample application primarily supports the u-blox **C209** application board bundled together with the u-blox **C211** or **ANT-B10** in the **XPLR-AOA** kits.

 However getting it up and running on other boards which either use NINA-B4 module (like **NINA-B4-EVK**) or a NRF52833 DK is only a matter of selecting the appropriate board file.

 ## Building the application to use with OpenCPU DFU Bootloader
 C209 boards come pre flashed with a DFU bootloader.
 To build a binary that is compatible with that add `-DNRF_DFU_BOOT_SUPPORT=1` to build arguments.
-If the pre-flashed bootloader has been erased or overwritten then flash the dfu_bootloader/mbr_nrf52_2.4.1_mbr.hex and dfu_bootloader/nrf52833_xxaa_bootloader.hex using using J-Flash Lite/nrfjprog or similar tool to restore it.
+If the pre-flashed bootloader has been erased or overwritten then flash the `dfu_bootloader/mbr_nrf52_2.4.1_mbr.hex` and `dfu_bootloader/nrf52833_xxaa_bootloader.hex` using using J-Flash Lite/nrfjprog or similar tool to restore it.
 See the following complete steps to build and flash.
-- In menuconfig change "Flash Base Address" from 0x0 to 0x1000 (or uncomment CONFIG_FLASH_BASE_ADDRESS=0x1000 in prj_base.conf)
+- Add `-DNRF_DFU_BOOT_SUPPORT=1` to the build arguments.
 - Re-Run CMAKE and re-build
 - Copy the zephyr.bin file from build/zephyr folder to dfu_bootloader.
 - In dfu_bootloader run `nrfutil pkg generate --hw-version 52 --sd-req 0x00 --application-version 0 --application zephyr.bin app.zip`